The perfect Church for imperfect people

 Another historical reason for the Old Catholic Church declaring independence from the Union of Utrecht in 1910, was the continued acknowledgement of the Old Catholic Church that the Pope, the Bishop of Rome, remains the Patriarch of the West, and is considered, and honored as, Primus inter Pares; as such he always continued (and continues) to be remembered, and prayed for, within the Canon of the Mass.

-Regarding the doctrines and dogmas of Infallibility, The Old Catholic Church holds that inerrancy of dogma and doctrine rests with:
+Regarding the doctrines and dogmas of Infallibility, The Old Catholic Church holds that the inerrancy of dogma and doctrine rests with:

 1. Sacred Scripture (actual historical texts, and/or faithful and accurate translations)